Parent and Child Classes

 All of our teachers hold a minimum of a four-year degree in early childhood or child and family development and maintain a current teaching license through the Minnesota Department of Education.

-Parent educators use The Parent Education Core Curriculum Framework and Indicators to guide curriculum development for parent groups.
+Parent educators use The Parent Education Core Curriculum Framework to guide curriculum development for parent groups.
 Parent educators typically survey the group for interests and develop the plan for parent discussion time using the PECCFI indicators to guide learning objectives, activities and content each week.
 Early childhood educators use The Early Childhood Indicators of Progress: Minnesota's Guidelines for Birth to Three and The Early Childhood Indicators of Progress: Minnesota's Learning Standards for 3-5 as a foundation for developing curriculum for the early childhood classroom.
 Teachers collaborate to create an integrated lesson plan with both parent and early childhood components.

 Super Sibling Care